Longc5513/openagevn/README.md

 * No binary compatibility with the original game.
   A one-way script to convert maps/savegames/missions to openage is planned though.

+* No network compatibility with the original game.
 Current State of the Project
 ----------------------------